If you are reading this, you can get a job with us.

 Even if English is not your first language, that’s okay.
 We have a lot of folks in the Philippines, Brazil, Pakistan, and other places.

 But you have to show that you can communicate very clearly.
 It doesn’t mean you have to be a writer or to be able to write a book.
-Avoid things that have grammatical mistakes.
+Avoid grammatical mistakes.

-The instructions for any particular job will be something like sending a note to Juan, making a one-minute video and posting it on LinkedIn, or sending something with a subject line with a keyword.
+The instructions for any particular job will be something like sending a note to a team member, making a one-minute video and posting it on LinkedIn, or sending something with a subject line or a keyword.

 This mocks out many candidates because they cannot pay attention to the details.